Chapter 2 Inputs and formats

 snp_readBGEN()

 .
 This function takes around 40 minutes to read 1M variants for 400K individuals using 15 cores.
-Note that this function works only for BGEN v1.2 with probabilities stored as 8 bits (cf. this issue), which is the case for e.g. the UK Biobank files.To read any format used in genetics, you can always convert blocks of the data to text files using PLINK, read these using
+Note that this function currently works only for BGEN v1.2 with probabilities stored as 8 bits (cf. this issue), which is the case for e.g. the UK Biobank files.To read any format used in genetics, you can always convert blocks of the data to text files using PLINK, read these using

 bigreadr::fread2()